LGN520/farreach-public/docs/netreach-voting.md

 		* TODO: reset registers: case1_reg, case2_reg, case3_reg
 	+ Server
 		* TODO: Process PUTREQ_CASE1, DELREQ_CASE1, PUTREQ_GS_CASE2, PUTREQ_PS_CASE2, PUTREQ_CASE3, DELREQ_CASE3
-- TODO: Try default action with hashidx by removing condition for hash calculation
+- Try default action with hashidx by removing condition for hash calculation
-- Optimize for stage
-	+ TODO: Combine access_lock_tbl into try_res_tbl
+	+ Fail!
+Even if the hash calculation must be performed.
 - Debug
 	+ Use thread_id of server thread to perform operation in key-value store instead of req.thread_id() (ycsb_server.c)
 	+ If condition_lo is true, the predicate is 2; (NOTE) if condition_lo is false, the predicate is 1 instead of 0!!!